Ford Taurus Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-Estimated auto insurance rates for a Ford Taurus are $1,308 annually for full coverage.
-Comprehensive insurance costs an estimated $268, collision costs $422, and liability costs $460.
-Liability-only coverage costs as little as $510 a year, with high-risk coverage costing $2,820 or more.
-Teen drivers pay the most at $4,978 a year or more.
+U.S. average auto insurance rates for a Ford Taurus are $1,308 annually including full coverage.
+Comprehensive insurance costs around $268, collision costs $422, and liability coverage is $460.
+Liability-only coverage costs around $510 a year, with high-risk coverage costing $2,820 or more.
+16-year-old drivers pay the highest rates at $4,978 a year or more.

 Average premium for full coverage: $1,308

-Price estimates include $500 policy deductibles, minimum liability limits, and includes UM/UIM and medical coverage.
-Rates include averaging for all states and for different Taurus trim levels.
+Estimates include $500 comprehensive and collision deductibles, 30/60 liability limits, and includes medical and UM/UIM coverage.
+Estimates are averaged for all 50 U.S. states and for all Taurus models.

-For the normal driver, insurance rates for a Ford Taurus go from as cheap as $510 for a discount liability-only rate to a much higher rate of $2,820 for high-risk insurance.
+Using a 40-year-old driver as an example, Ford Taurus insurance prices go from as cheap as $510 for just liability insurance to the much higher price of $2,820 for a driver required to buy high-risk insurance.

 Use the form below to get customized rates for your location.